cheesegrits/filament-phone-numbers/README.md

 ## Installation

-**NOTE** that this is the Filament v4 version of the plugin.
+**NOTE** that this is the Filament v4 or v5 version of the plugin.
 If you are using Filament v3, please use the [v3 branch](https://github.com/cheesegrits/filament-phone-numbers/tree/v3).

 You can install the package via composer: